Alejogb1/job-board/blog-data/why-is-the-donate-button-failing.md

 id: "why-is-the-donate-button-failing"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 A failing donate button isn't just a minor inconvenience; it's a critical issue that directly impacts an organization's ability to function, and believe me, I've seen this happen more times than I care to remember.
 When I was leading the development team at a non-profit a few years back, we experienced a similar situation, and it wasn't pretty.
 The problem with "the donate button is failing" is that it’s a symptom, not the root cause.
 To really address it, we need to dissect all the potential points of failure along the chain, from the user's initial click to the successful processing of the transaction.

 First, let's consider client-side issues.
 These are often overlooked in the initial diagnosis, but they are crucial.
 The button itself might be failing to register clicks properly.
 This can occur due to poorly constructed html, javascript errors, or conflicts with other javascript libraries on the page.
 For instance, I once spent a considerable amount of time debugging a similar issue where an overly zealous javascript optimization script was inadvertently preventing the event handler attached to the button from firing, leading to a frustrating experience for users, as they were clicking seemingly nothing.
 It's worth noting that the button could be visually present but hidden behind another element, a common CSS error.